Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Algorithm

 \subsection{Adiabatic scheduling}

-The success of the adiabatic transition depends on the scheduling function used to propagate the system form $A$ to $B$.
+The success of the adiabatic transition depends on the scheduling function used to propagate the system from an eigenstate of Hamiltonian $A$ to an eigenstate of Hamiltonian $B$.
 At least the first and second derivatives must be zero at the end-points to ensure proper adiabatic evolution \cite{GuryOdelin2019}.
-We find that ensuring the third derivative is also zero is also beneficial to ensure that the density evolution is smooth enough for practical matters.
+We find that also ensuring the third derivative is zero is beneficial to ensure that the density evolution is smooth enough for practical matters.
 This becomes useful when attempting to obtain information about the time evolution of the density from the quantum computer.
 Therefore, we use the simplest polynomial that satisfies the conditions that $S(0)= S'(0)=S''(0)=S'''(0)=S'(1)=S''(1)=S'''(1)=0$ and $S(1)=1$, which is

-It should be noted that the scheduling function that results in the shortest time evolution to obtain large overlaps starting from an initial Hartree-Fock reference state was found to be $\sin(t)$, which does not satisfy these conditions\cite{Sugisaki2022}.
-This is due to the fact that the Fock operator used as the initial Hamiltonian contains the terms with occupied orbitals only, and the excited states cannot be sufficiently stabilized under the Fock operator\cite{Sugisaki2022}.
+It should be noted that reference \citenum{Sugisaki2022} empirically found that the scheduling for their use cases which resulted in the shortest time evolution to obtain large overlaps was $\sin(t)$ which does not satisfy the adiabatic evolution conditions\cite{GuryOdelin2019}.
+The reason for this is that they always use a Hartree-Fock reference state and Fock operator as the initial state and operator respectively.
+The Fock operator Hamiltonian contains the terms with occupied orbitals only and the excited states cannot be sufficiently stabilized under the Fock operator\cite{Sugisaki2022}.
 This is not satisfied for any fully interacting to fully interacting transitions.
 That being said, the $\sin(t)$ scheduling function could be used to obtain the initial ground state from a Hartree-Fock reference if QSP is not utilized.
 Generating PESs using the technique outlined in this manuscript will be most beneficial when the ground state preparation is efficient for at least one molecular geometry.
 This will occur when the Hartree-Fock reference is a good approximation to the exact ground state.
-The Hartree-Fock reference could be efficiently prepared using the technique outlined in Ref \citenum{Babush2023}.
+The Hartree-Fock reference could be efficiently prepared using the technique outlined in reference \citenum{Babush2023}.
 Further work will examine how improved scheduling can be achieved for fully interacting to fully interacting transitions.

-In most instances of ASP, one evolves from $A$ to $B$ using
+In most instances of ASP, one evolves from $R_A$ to $R_B$ using

 but we use